paulk-asert/groovy-data-science/subprojects/Iris/README.md

 ### Requirements

 * Examples should run fine in JDK8 or JDK11.
 * The JSAT JavaFX example requires a JDK with JavaFX included.
+It uses JavaFX directly rather than GroovyFX, so the earlier JDK8 requirement doesn't apply.

 ### Troubleshooting